dev-scripts/prakashbhandari.com.np/content/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs.md

         queueLength: "5"  # Scale up when there are at least 5 messages
 ```

-Run command `kubectl apply -f file-sqs-processor.yaml`
+Run the command `kubectl apply -f file-sqs-processor.yaml`

-Docker image was build form the  code publish in my GitHub repository : https://github.com/dev-scripts/keda-sqs.
+Docker image was built from the code published in my GitHub repository: https://github.com/dev-scripts/keda-sqs.

 ### Verify Scaled job
-Once you completed above steps run below command to see the scaled job
+Once you completed the above steps run the below command to see the scaled job.
 ```
 kubectl get scaledjob
 ```
-You will see result like this in the terminal:
+The result will be like this in the console:
 ```yaml
 NAME                     MIN   MAX   TRIGGERS        AUTHENTICATION                      READY   ACTIVE   AGE keda-sqs-processor-job   0     50    aws-sqs-queue   keda-trigger-auth-aws-credentials   True    True     15m